 If you’re flying this route, it’s a difficult choice to make of where to sit: should you choose row ‘A’ for the coastal views or row ‘F’ for the mountain views?
 I’ll leave that up to you. 🙂

 I can highly recommend a trip to this part of Chile – the scenery is absolutely unworldly.
-To get an idea of the stunning beauty of this region, please read my post about my trip to the Atacama Desert.
+To get an idea of the stunning beauty of this region, please read my post about things to do in the Atacama Desert and the spectacular bus trip from San Pedro de Atacama to Salta (Argentina).

 See more incredible views from a plane window.